Crown (NYSE:CCK) Issues Quarterly Earnings Results

-Crown (NYSE:CCK – Get Rating) released its quarterly earnings data on Monday.
-The industrial products company reported $1.20 EPS for the quarter, topping analysts’ consensus estimates of $1.05 by $0.15, RTT News reports.
-The firm had revenue of $2.97 billion during the quarter, compared to analysts’ expectations of $3.10 billion.
+Crown (NYSE:CCK – Get Rating) issued its quarterly earnings data on Monday.
+The industrial products company reported $1.20 EPS for the quarter, topping the consensus estimate of $1.05 by $0.15, RTT News reports.
 Crown had a net margin of 5.62% and a return on equity of 36.97%.
-The company’s revenue for the quarter was down 5.9% compared to the same quarter last year.
-During the same period in the previous year, the business posted $2.01 earnings per share.
+The business had revenue of $2.97 billion during the quarter, compared to analyst estimates of $3.10 billion.
+During the same period in the prior year, the business earned $2.01 EPS.
+The company’s revenue for the quarter was down 5.9% on a year-over-year basis.
 Crown updated its Q2 guidance to $1.60-$1.70 EPS and its FY23 guidance to $6.20-$6.40 EPS.

 Crown Increases Dividend

-The business also recently announced a quarterly dividend, which was paid on Thursday, March 23rd.
+The company also recently declared a quarterly dividend, which was paid on Thursday, March 23rd.
 Stockholders of record on Thursday, March 9th were issued a $0.24 dividend.
+This represents a $0.96 dividend on an annualized basis and a dividend yield of 1.21%.
+This is a positive change from Crown’s previous quarterly dividend of $0.22.
 The ex-dividend date of this dividend was Wednesday, March 8th.
-This represents a $0.96 dividend on an annualized basis and a dividend yield of 1.21%.
-This is a boost from Crown’s previous quarterly dividend of $0.22.
-Crown’s dividend payout ratio is 16.08%.
+Crown’s payout ratio is 16.08%.

 Institutional Trading of Crown